Every day may not be good, but there's something good in every day.

 - Having no motivation

 - Losing interest or enjoyment in things that you normally like doing.

 You might also experience aches and pains or feel anxious too.

-The key point is that depression is more than simply feeling like this for a few days – it’s about these feelings going on for weeks.
+The key point is that depression is more than simply feeling like this for a few days – it’s about these feelings going on for weeks and weeks.

 What can I do about it?

-There are also some other things you can do to try and improve your mood:
+These are some things you can do to try and look after yourself and improve your mood:

 Where to go for support

 If you think you have depression or if you've been feeling low for a few weeks now you can contact: